arfogg/generic_MI_lag_finder/README.md

 ## Running the code

-First, the code must be downloaded using `git pull`
+First, the code must be downloaded using `git clone https://github.com/arfogg/generic_MI_lag_finder`

-Then, from the terminal:
+Then, from a python terminal:
 `import generic_mutual_information_routines`

 To ensure all packages are installed, and the code is working correctly run: